ravi-maithrey/hasklearn/README.md

 ### Naive Bayes

 The `Data` datatype keeps track of corresponding input and output datapoints to calculate the requisite probabilities.
-Each probability is
+Each probability is calculated as a discrete value.
+While the general idea is to use a distribution (Gaussian, for example), for our present purposes, this serves the same purpose in theory.

 # Installation